luisalvesmartins/LAM.BotFramework/Activities.md

 ### MessageEnd

-Displays the message and ends the dialog
+Displays the message and ends the dialog flow

 ### Search